 Remember, you may save the profile (see pg.
-23) if there is a possibility you will be reusing this configuration on another transmitter.
+25) if there is a possibility you will be reusing this configuration on another transmitter.
 Replace Antenna Cap Inspect cap threads, transmitter case threads, O-ring groove, and O-ring as with battery cap (pgs.
-16-18) and apply lubricant and anti-seize.
+19-20) and apply lubricant and anti-seize.

 Carefully lower the end cap over the flexible antenna circuitry until cap and transmitter screw threads meet.
-Do not apply to titanium threads.